 24. Tie a Plastic Horse to the Curb

-As you stroll through the neighborhoods of Portland you’ll start to notice the metal rings embedded in the sidewalks.
+As you stroll through the neighborhoods of Portland, you’ll start to notice the metal rings embedded in the sidewalks.
 These rings date back to the 1800s when they were used to tie up horse carts.
 The Portland Horse Project began in 2005 when artist Scott Wayne Indiana began tying tiny horses to the unused rings.
-The movement took on a life of its own and soon people all over the city were tying tiny horses to the rings in their neighborhood.
+The movement took on a life of its own and soon people all over the city were tying tiny horses to the rings in their neighborhoods.

 25. Watch the Roller Derby Girls get Aggressive